Explaining the history, nutrition, and appeal of pumpkins!

 Nutritionally, pumpkins are a rich source of various vitamins and minerals, most notably:

-- Beta-carotene : Rich in
+- Beta-carotene: Rich in it

-- Vitamins E and C : Antioxidant effect
+- Vitamins E and C: Antioxidant effect

-- B vitamins : Improved nutritional balance
+- Vitamin B group: Improves nutritional balance

 The skin and seeds are also highly nutritious, with the seeds containing unsaturated fatty acids, potassium, and magnesium